 We pride ourselves in being a nation that provides equal opportunity for all.
 We are a melting point of different ethnicities, and many individuals come to America in order to provide a better life for their families.
-Workplace discrimination is a thorny issue in Indiana that never gets talked about as much as it should, and many individuals like to sweep certain irreprehensible actions under the rug because they fear retaliation and job loss which can negatively impact all aspects of their life in this post ’08 economy.
+Workplace discrimination is a thorny issue that never gets talked about as much as it should, and many individuals like to sweep certain irreprehensible actions under the rug because they fear retaliation and job loss which can negatively impact all aspects of their life in this post ’08 economy.

 The Civil Rights Act solidifies protection of all individuals from discrimination based off their gender, race, orientation, religious affiliation, physical condition, language, age, pregnancy and country of origin.
 This is something that our forefathers saw important to include in our constitution given the fact that America is essentially a land of immigrants.